 - An MBA can assist in the development of a desired professional path.
 It demonstrates that not only are the ideas of architecture sound, but so are the concepts of finance, marketing, and leadership as well.

-MBA after Architecture - Entrance Exams
+MBA after Architecture Entrance Exams Accepted

 Admission to top MBA institutions in India is based on a candidate's rating in MBA entrance tests administered by various agencies.
 For the MBA, there are a variety of entry tests to choose from.
 Others assist hopefuls in gaining admission to colleges at the national level, some at the state level, while some MBA admissions are conducted by designated colleges.
 The following are the national and university-level entry tests for MBA programs:

-MBA after Architecture - Specialization
+MBA after Architecture Specialization

 India offers a wide range of MBA specialties.
 Because there are so many MBA specialties to select from, students are sometimes perplexed about which one to pursue.
 Following are some of the specialties that students might pursue after graduating from architecture school.